N. On How to Pursue Dispositional Change and Perfection by God

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 How to Know Man’s Nature

 526. If, in man’s belief in God, he is not serious about matters of life, does not pursue entry into the truth, does not pursue changes in his disposition, much less pursue a knowledge of the work of God, then he cannot be made perfect.
 If you wish to be made perfect, then you must understand God’s work.
 In particular, you must understand the significance of His chastisement and judgment, and why this work is carried out upon man.
-Are you able to accept?
+Are you able to accept this work?
 During chastisement of this kind, are you able to achieve the same experiences and knowledge as Peter?
 If you pursue knowledge of God and of the work of the Holy Spirit, and if you pursue changes in your disposition, then you have the opportunity to be made perfect.

 For those who are to be made perfect, this step of work of being conquered is indispensable; only once man has been conquered can he experience the work of being made perfect.
 There is no great value to only performing the role of being conquered, which will not render you fit for use by God.
-You will have no means of playing your part in spreading the gospel, for you do not pursue life, and do not pursue change and renewal in yourself, and so you have no actual experience of life.
-During this step-by-step work, you once acted as a service-doer and as a foil, but if ultimately you do not pursue to be Peter, and your pursuit is not according to the path by which Peter was made perfect, then, naturally, you will not experience changes in your disposition.
+You will have no means of playing your part in spreading the gospel, for you do not pursue life, and do not pursue change and renewal in yourself, and so you have no practical experience of life.
+During this step-by-step work, you once acted as a service-doer and as a foil, but if ultimately you do not pursue being Peter, and your pursuit is not according to the path by which Peter was made perfect, then, naturally, you will not experience changes in your disposition.
 If you are someone who pursues being made perfect, then you will have borne testimony, and you will say: “In this step-by-step work of God, I have accepted God’s work of chastisement and judgment, and though I have endured great suffering, I have come to know how God makes man perfect, I have gained the work done by God, I have had the knowledge of the righteousness of God, and His chastisement has saved me.
 His righteous disposition has come upon me and brought me blessings and grace; it is His judgment and chastisement that has protected and purified me.
 If I had not been chastised and judged by God, and if the harsh words of God had not come upon me, I could not have known God, and nor could I have been saved.
-Today I see: As a creature, not only does one enjoy all things made by the Creator, but, more importantly, all creatures should enjoy the righteous disposition of God and His righteous judgment, because God’s disposition is worthy of man’s enjoyment.
-As a creature that has been corrupted by Satan, one should enjoy God’s righteous disposition.
+Today I see: As a created being, not only does one enjoy all things made by the Creator, but, more importantly, all created beings should enjoy the righteous disposition of God and His righteous judgment, because God’s disposition is worthy of man’s enjoyment.
+As a created being that has been corrupted by Satan, one should enjoy God’s righteous disposition.
 In His righteous disposition there is chastisement and judgment, and, moreover, there is great love.
 Although I am incapable of completely gaining God’s love today, I have had the good fortune to see it, and in this I have been blessed.”
 This is the path walked by those who experience being made perfect, and this is the knowledge of which they speak.
 Such people are the same as Peter; they have the same experiences as Peter.
 Such people are also those who have gained life, who possess the truth.
 When they experience until the very end, during God’s judgment they will surely completely rid themselves of the influence of Satan, and be gained by God.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Experiences of Peter: His Knowledge of Chastisement and Judgment